isabella232/osc/README.md

 ## Setup

-Including in your project's `rebar.config` with one of the following:
+Include one of the following in your project's `rebar.config`:

 ``` erlang
 %% Latest Release